-When we arrived at Peter’s house he was in his study, looking chiseled and tanned dressed in his African Kikoi waist wrap and no top, pretty much exactly as you see him in so many photos.
-The sun was streaming through the windows, casting light and shadows across him as he painted small illustrations and notes in his famous notebooks.
-It felt a bit like we were interrupting something private as we filed in and saw this curious classical looking figure cross-legged on the wooden floor, already free-associating and answering questions, while we went to look over his shoulder and marvelled at his notebooks, the intricacy, care and detail he took in producing the notes and illustrations around his photographic images.
+When we arrived at Peter’s house he was in his study, looking chiselled and tanned, dressed in his African Kikoi waist wrap and no top, pretty much exactly as you see him in so many photos.
+The sun was streaming through the windows, casting light and shadows across him as he painted small illustrations in his famous notebooks.
+It felt a bit like we were interrupting something private as we filed in and saw this classical looking figure sitting cross-legged on the wooden floor, already free-associating and answering questions, while we went to look over his shoulder at his notebooks and marvelled at the detail in the notes and illustrations around his photos.

-The camera men set up more or less without prompting and began rolling straight away, one shooting a wide/master and the other covering close ups and details of Peter.
+The camera men set up and began rolling straight away, one shooting a wide/master and the other covering close ups and details of Peter.
 Peter seemed to be in a world of his own, another reality, far far from the one we had come from – the hustle and bustle of NYC – but was gracious as he spoke about that world, maybe somewhere on the Savannah.

 As he flipped through his notebooks we saw the fascinating pictures of his place in Africa.
 Hog Ranch – situated next door to the writer of ‘Out of Africa’ (Karen Blixen) – where he produced his first hugely popular book, ‘End of the Game’ (https://www.abebooks.com/first-edition/END-GAME-~Rare-First-UK-Edition/844142111/bd), as a warning about the incursions that the modern world was making into the wild of Kenya and the tragic effects on its wildlife.